 “You need to ensure that your local campaign is consistent with the brand image but also relevant to local consumers,”

 said Louis Houdart, founder and global director of branding and design agency Creative Capital.

 Therefore, it is best to ask for help from local digital agency that live the Chinese culture on regular basis and understand your brand needs and Chinese culture.
 They are skilled to find a “sweet spot” between the International brand value and preference of Chinese consumers.

 Presence on Chinese E-commerce Platforms

-Entering Chinese E-commerce market via TMALL or TMALL Global
+Entering the Chinese E-commerce market via TMALL or TMALL Global

-TMALL holds the biggest market share in e-commerce market of China at 57%.
+TMALL holds the biggest market share in the e-commerce market of China at 57%.
 It mainly focuses on premium brands.
-This characteristic makes TMALL most expensive e-commerce marketplace in China.
+This characteristic makes TMALL the most expensive e-commerce marketplace in China.
 For Chinese consumers, high price indicates high quality therefore many customers prefer buying their products from TMALL.com TMALL is owned by Alibaba Group.
-It provides an opportunity to International brands to open exclusive online stores and directly sell products to Chinese consumers without being physically present in China.
+It provides an opportunity for international brands to open exclusive online stores and directly sell products to Chinese consumers without being physically present in China.

 TMALL has invitation-only policy where only qualified international brands can either be invited to join or can apply through a certified third party agency (TP).
 For more information on how to sell International products through TMALL, please contact local digital marketing agency.

 Apart from aforementioned formalities the brand needs to have strong digital marketing strategy catered towards Chinese online customers.
 The International brands need to gain visibility and build E-reputation in order to have successful presence on TMALL platform.